-Position-Position-Velocity Space (P-P-V Space or just PPV) is a conceptual space where two dimensions are the normal "space" dimensions and the third dimension is velocity.
-The concept applies to 3d sets of data (3d matrices, or Data Cubes) where across two dimensions, the data applies to the two physical dimensions across the sky, and the third dimension applies to the Radial Velocity component of the movement of material seen along that line-of-site.
-E.g., if along a line-of-site, there is some material moving at 1km/sec away from the viewer and apparently even more material moving 2km/sec toward the viewer, then in that column within the cube, there would be non-zero scalars in the cube's data two points for the amount moving at each of these radial velocities in that direction.
-There is a growing trend to store astronomical data, e.g., for molecular clouds that include star-forming regions, in which internal structure is of high interest.
+Position-position-velocity space (P-P-V Space or just PPV) is a conceptual space where two dimensions are the normal "space" dimensions and the third dimension is velocity.
+The concept is an organizing principle of 3D sets of data (3D matrices, or data cubes) where across two dimensions, the data applies to the two physical dimensions across the sky, and the third dimension applies to the radial velocity component of the movement of material seen along that line of sight.
+E.g., if along a line-of-sight, there is some material moving at 1 km/sec away from the viewer and apparently even more material moving 2 km/sec toward the viewer, then in that column within the cube, there would be two data points, with differing values in the V dimension, corresponding to those two radial velocities.
+This format is now common for astronomical data, e.g., for molecular clouds that include star-forming regions, in which internal structure is of high interest.

-PPV data is the natural result of an Imaging Spectrometer, or the equivalent radio-page observations.
-Position-Velocity Space (P-V Space) similarly describes data resulting from similar analysis of a slit Spectrograph, and Position-Position Space (P-P Space) represents just a normal image of the sky.
+PPV data is the natural result of an imaging spectrometer, or the equivalent radio observations.
+Position-velocity space (P-V space) similarly describes data resulting from similar analysis of a slit spectrograph, and position-position space (P-P space) represents just a normal image of the sky.